directus-labs/guest-authoring/directus-django/integrating directus in django.md

 ## Before You Start
 You will need:
-- Python and django installed and a code editor on your computer.
+- Python installed and a code editor on your computer.
 - Directus project - Use the [quickstart guide](https://docs.directus.io/getting-started/quickstart) to create a project with the fields  title, content and author.
 - Basic knowledge of python and django